 Horace and Kate King Wu International UG Scholarship

-Eligibility: Available to undergraduate students experiencing temporary and moderate financial hardship.
-Typically, these students hold some type of employment, and are working hard to keep up with school.
+Eligibility: Available to undergraduate students holding some type of on-campus employment and working hard to keep up with school.
 Students awarded a Wu Scholarship are expected to write the Wu’s a personal thank you card after notification of award.

-Apply: Applications for this award are sent out at the start of Fall and Spring semesters.
+Apply: Applications for this award are sent out at the start of Spring semester.

 Dean Arthur Hamilton International Assistance Fund